MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 >[!IMPORTANT]
 >- The URLs must be secure (they must start with *https://*).
->- The URLs must be publically available, i.e. not gated behind a user login.
+>- The URLs must be publically available, that is, they can't need a user to log in.
->- For online files, we do not support file opload, i.e. you need to provide the full URL to the location of the file like this https://www.microsoft.com/thisisafile.pdf.
+>- For online files, we do not support file upload.
+You must provide the full URL to the location of the file, as in the example *https://www.microsoft.com/thisisafile.pdf*.
 >- For online files, we currently support PDF, DOCX, PPTX, TXT files and 2-column formats in TSV, XLSX (first sheet only), and CSV.

 6. When you're done adding links to webpages and/or online files, select **Start**.
-The process can take several minutes, depending on the complexity and number of webpages/files you added.
+The process can take several minutes, depending on the complexity and number of webpages or files you added.
 The message "Getting your suggestions.
 This may take several minutes" appears at the top of the screen while the extraction is in progress.

     ![An alert that says "Getting your suggestions.
 This may take several minutes" appears at the top of the page](media/suggested-web-wait.png "An alert that says 'Getting your suggestions.
 This may take several minutes' appears at the top of the page")

 >[!TIP]
->You can add multiple webpages and/or links to online files, but we recommend that you include only a few at a time to keep the list of suggestions manageable.
+>You can add multiple webpages and links to online files, but we recommend that you include only a few at a time to keep the list of suggestions manageable.

 >[!IMPORTANT]
 >You won't be able to add more URLs while the **Suggest topics** command is running.

 The tool provides explicit feedback about errors so that you can understand and address any issues.
-For example, you might be unable to extract content because the site you're referencing is down or it may be gated behind a user login like a SharePoint page.
+For example, you might be unable to extract content because the site you're referencing is down or it may be gated behind a user login, such as a SharePoint page.

 After you've successfully extracted content, a number of suggestions will appear.
 You can now review these suggestions to see which ones you want to add to your bot.